 Wetsuits - most swimruns require you to wear a wetsuit but there are a few in warmer climes where it is optional.
 You don't need to shell out on a swimrun specific wetsuit for your first race.
 Many just take an old triathlon wetsuit and cut at the knees and elbows (depending).

 Increase the bouyancy of your lower half by using a pull bouy.
 You can also play around with ideas to increase bouyancy of lower legs, neoprene calve guards are used by some.

 Lots on the market, different sizes, shapes, attachments - try some.
 Consider the length of the longest swim, transition management, and how you will store them during the runs.
 If you are going to use them, train with them first!
+Some paddle advice here.